 French proficiency exam

-In order to study at the University of Geneva, you are required to have a good level of French (B2 level according to the Common European Framework of Reference for Language - CECR).
-If you do not meet this requirement, or if you are unable to provide proof of your language proficiency, you must sit for a French exam organized by the University of Geneva.
+If the program applied for requires French proficiency and that you cannot be exempted, you must sit for the French exam organized by the University of Geneva.
 The French exam comprises a basic test and, for candidates applying to the Faculty of Humanities (including the ELCF), a supplementary writing test.

 Notification to candidates

 Candidates required to sit for the exam will be notified by e-mail (in an attached document "Confirmation of Enrollment") once we have received their application.
 This document indicates the exact date and place of the exam, as well as information regarding payment of the applicable fee.

 In order to be exempted from sitting for the exam (basic test), candidates must provide in their application file a copy of their diploma or proof that they have passed one of the applicable exams (see list below) by 15 August for the Autumn semester or by 15 January for the Spring semester.

 - Candidates applying for the Autumn semester (September - February) will sit for the exam either at the end of August or the beginning of September.

 - Candidates applying for the Spring semester (February - September) will take the exam at the beginning of February.

 There is a fee of CHF 100 to register for the French exam.

 Duration, structure and sample exams